-The instruments may be optionally equipped with the remote communication link for operation of the instrument via a remote computer.
+The instruments are equipped with the remote communication links for operation of the instrument via a remote computer.
 Subsequently, this computer can execute a remote adjusting of the instrument and transmission of current or recorded data.

-The type of interface can be either RS-485 or Ethernet.
-Appropriate connector is situated at the rear panel.
+RS-485 and Ethernet interfaces are available.
 It is supposed the cable for remote communication link to be provided by customer.